15 Cleansing Foods to Detox Your Body Naturally

 Fun ways to drink more water

-Lemon water is fine, but if you're serious about spring cleaning from the inside-out you'll need more water of any and every type.
+Lemon water is fine, but if you’re serious about spring cleaning with detox foods, you’ll need more water of any and every type.
 How much should you drink?
 Dr. Axe advises his clients divide their body weight by half and drink that much in ounces.
 So, if you weigh 130 pounds your water intake should be 65 ounces a day.
 If that seems overwhelming, make your water more interesting with flavorful additions like berries and crushed mint, cubed melon, and sliced jalapeno, or cooling slices of cucumber with lemongrass.

 Known as a blood cleanser, beets produce nitric acid, which helps increase blood flow throughout your body.
 According to Dr. Axe, eating beets or drinking the juice provides a boost of vitamin E, carotenes, phenolic acids, and betalains, a type of antioxidant that helps repair and regenerate cells in the liver.
 Make a cleansing beet, grapefruit, baby greens, and feta salad or combine beets, apples, celery, lemon juice, and a few sprigs of cilantro for a power refresher.
 Try these cleansing juices to power through your day.